wanghantao-ncu/CGDC/README.md

 # Center-Edge-Based Gaussianized Distribution Calibration for Few-Shot Images Classification
+In this repo, we provide the implementation of the following paper:<br>
-PyTorch implementation of the paper Center-Edge-Based Gaussianized Distribution Calibration for Few-Shot Images Classification.
+"Center-Edge-Based Gaussianized Distribution Calibration for Few-Shot Images Classification"   [[Paper]](https://www.mdpi.com/2079-9292/14/22/4472).

 # Requirement
 This repo was tested with Ubuntu 18.04.5 LTS, Python 3.10, Pytorch 2.0.0, and CUDA 11.8.
 You will need at least 64GB RAM and 24GB VRAM(i.e. Nvidia RTX-3090) for running full experiments in this repo.